-- Select [MTP/PTP] when connecting to computers or Android devices via USB. - Select [iPhone] when connecting the camera and iPhone via one of the following cables to use NX MobileAir. - Use the UC-E25 USB cable supplied with the camera when using a USB cable featuring Type C connectors at both ends - See the NX MobileAir online help for information on compatible cables when using a USB-C to Lightning cable. - Select [USB-LAN] when connecting to a computer or another camera using an Ethernet cable connected via a third-party USB-to-Ethernet adapter attached to the camera's USB connector.
+- Select [MTP/PTP] when connecting to computers or Android devices via USB. - Select [iPhone] when connecting the camera and iPhone via one of the following cables to use NX MobileAir. - Use the USB cable featuring Type-C connectors at both ends supplied with the camera. - See the NX MobileAir online help for information on compatible cables when using a USB-C to Lightning cable. - Select [USB-LAN] when connecting to a computer or another camera using an Ethernet cable connected via a third-party USB-to-Ethernet adapter attached to the camera's USB connector.